Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Additional Discussions

 \paragraph{Counterfactual simulation.} Our diagnostic dataset, enabled by counterfactual simulations, offers clean annotations of causal relationships, serving as a crucial step in understanding causally-aware representation of multi-agent interactions.
 However, the realism of these simulated causal effects is still subject to some inherent limitations.
 For example, we have enforced a stringent constraint on the field of view for each agent, considering that the ego agent is usually unaffected by trailing neighbors.
 Such constraints could compromise the optimality of the ORCA algorithm, potentially resulting in unnatural trajectories.
 We believe that integrating more advanced simulators, \eg, CausalCity~\citep{mcduffCausalCityComplexSimulations2022}, can address these challenges and we anticipate promising outcomes along this line for future research.

 \paragraph{Multi-agent causal effects.} Our annotation and evaluation have been focused on the causal effect at an individual agent level, namely we remove only one agent at a time.
+This aligns with the notion of Causal Agents~\citep{roelofsCausalAgentsRobustnessBenchmark2022a}, \ie, a neighboring agent has a certain causal relationship with the ego agent.
 Through this lens, we observe that while recent representations are already partially robust to non-causal agent removal, they tend to underestimate the effects of causal agents.
-However, it is worth noting that this is still a rather simplified and restricted setting compared to the group-level causal effects, where the collective behavior of multiple agents may have a more complex influence on the ego agent.
+However, it is important to note that this is still a rather simplified and restricted setting compared to the group-level causal effects, where the collective behavior of multiple agents may have a more complex influence on the ego agent.
 Understanding and addressing this challenge can be another exciting avenue for future research.